khajdari/WhoopsPay/DOCKER.md

 docker pull khajdari/whoopspay:latest
 ```

-This Docker setup provides a complete containerization solution for WhoopsPay, supporting development, testing, and production deployments across multiple platforms.
+This Docker setup provides a complete containerization solution for WhoopsPay with SQLite database support, security hardening, and efficient multi-stage builds for local development and production deployment.